IkarosKappler/tswebpack/README.md

 ## Bundling: Rollup or webpack
-Even though I had a good resultss with Rollup.js I am somehow more familiar with webpack and prefer to use that one.
+Even though I had good results with Rollup.js I am somehow more familiar with webpack and prefer to use that one.

 ```bash